tonianelope/Multilingual-BERT/README.md

 # GermLM
-Exploring Multilingual Language Models and their effectinves for NER in German and English
+Exploring Multilingual Language Models and their effectinves for Named Entity Recognition (NER) in German and English.

 ## Requierements
+* Python 3.x

-Requierements can be installed via the `requierements.txt`.
+Requierements can be installed via `pip` using the `requierements.txt`.
 We use
 * pytorch
 * [pytorch_pretrained_bert](https://github.com/huggingface/pytorch-pretrained-BERT/)
 * [fastai]

-It is recommended to run this on at least 1 GPU.
+It is recommended to run the experiments on at least 1 GPU.
 Our experiments were conducted using 2.

-#### (Example) Replicating English BERT NER experiment
+The prediction is run on CPU only.

+## NER experiments
+We uset Google's [BERT] model (english bert base and multilingual bert base, both cased) and evaluate them on the [CoNLL-2003] NER dataset.

 Create the appropriate datasets using the makefile

 Run `run_ner.py`.
 Usage (listing the most important options) :